 Once properly connected, the shoe will last for years and you will be able to walk without glare.

-Scoring the Soles to Make Non-Slip Shoes
+Scouring the Soles to Make Non-Slip Shoes

-Alternatively, you can scuff the sole’s base, as described in the scuffing method.
+You can scuff the sole’s base, as described in the scuffing method.

 A nail file can be used for this purpose.